ethersync/ethersync/README.md

 ## 🚦 Project status

 The project is under active development right now.
-We use it every day, but there's still some [bugs](https://github.com/ethersync/ethersync/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen+%28label%3Abug+OR+type%3ABug%29) to be aware of.
+We use it every day, but there's still some [bugs](https://github.com/teamtype/teamtype/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen+%28label%3Abug+OR+type%3ABug%29) to be aware of.

 ## 📥 Installation

-### 1. Install the `ethersync` command
+### 1. Install the `teamtype` command

-Ethersync works on Linux, macOS, Android, and on the Windows Subsystem for Linux.
+Teamtype works on Linux, macOS, Android, and on the Windows Subsystem for Linux.

 <details>
 <summary>Binary releases</summary>

-The [releases on GitHub](https://github.com/ethersync/ethersync/releases/latest) come with precompiled static binaries.
+The [releases on GitHub](https://github.com/teamtype/teamtype/releases/latest) come with precompiled static binaries.
 Download one and put it somewhere in your shell's [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)):

 - `x86_64-unknown-linux-musl` for Linux
 - `universal-apple-darwin` for macOS